MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/inf-ddinstall-coinstallers-section.md

-The INF for a supplemental device-class co-installer can be activated by a right-click install or through a call to **SetupInstallFromInfSection**.
+The INF for a supplemental device-class co-installer can be activated by a right-click install or through a call to [**SetupInstallFromInfSection**](https://msdn.microsoft.com/library/windows/desktop/aa377401) made by a *device installation application*.

 Examples
 --------